RECOVERY Trial: Tocilizumab

 Tocilizumab significantly reduces the risk of death when given to hospitalised patients with severe COVID-19.
 2022 patients allocated to Tocilizumab were compared to 2094 who received standard hospital care.
 "596 (29%) of the patients in the tocilizumab group died within 28 days compared with 694 (33%) patients in the usual care group (rate ratio 0·86; [95% confidence interval [CI] 0·77 to 0·96]; p=0·007), an absolute difference of 4%."
 Receiving tocilizumab also increased the chance of discharge from hospital within 28 days.

 This result supports the earlier findings of the Remap-Cap trial on the effectiveness of Tocilizumab for patients in intensive care, and extends those findings to a wider group of patients.

+Dimethyl fumarate

+A study published in January 2024 by the trial's chief investigators found that dimethyl fumarate did not significantly improve clinical outcomes in hospitalized COVID-19 patients.